 At the center of the complaint was the Treaty for European Union.
 This law essentially mandated that EU members provide a common market for goods and services.

-Since online poker was legal in other EU member states, companies from other EU states had to be allowed to enter the market under the same conditions as a national company.
+Since real money online poker was legal in other EU member states, companies from other EU states had to be allowed to enter the market under the same conditions as a national company.
 To put it another way, EU residents were allowed to choose from different service providers in any market, regardless of which EU member state they live in or where the different companies come from.

 Simply put, state-enforced monopolies were, and are, against the law.